Obstetrics & Gynecology (OB-GYN)

 Our genetic counselor conducts genetic testing for hereditary cancer syndromes.
 A cancer syndrome is a genetic disorder in which inherited genetic mutations in one or more genes predisposes an affected individual to developing cancer or developing the early onset of cancer.
 Different hereditary cancer syndromes can be associated with different cancers.
 There are known syndromes associated with female and male breast cancer, ovarian cancer, uterine cancer, pancreatic cancer, prostate cancer, melanoma, colorectal cancer, colorectal polyps, gastric cancer, renal cancer, thyroid cancer, sarcoma, cancer of the brain and nervous system, and others.

-What to expect during your appointment Before meeting with the genetic counselor, you will need to gather as much information as possible about your family's medical history, such as:
+Before meeting with the genetic counselor, you will need to gather as much information as possible about your family's medical history, such as:

 During the appointment, a review of your personal medical history and family health history will be conducted.
 A family tree, called a pedigree, will be created to document your family history.
 Based on your family history, the genetic counselor will discuss: